/user/kayd @ devops :~$ cat advanced-string-operations-in-bash-building-custom-functions.md

 Summary

-An overview hub for custom Bash string functions used in ETL pipelines and log processing, linking to focused guides on trimming and case, search and split, and validation and generation.
+An overview hub for custom Bash string functions used in log processing and everyday scripting, linking to focused guides on trimming and case, search and split, and validation and generation.

 This article documents custom string functions that solve these kinds of string manipulation problems.